 “Isn’t it concerning when you go to a retail store, buy a product, then go to its online store and that brand has no idea what you purchased?” he asks.

 Will this require monetization strategies, automation, and additional investments?
 Certainly, but with one caveat.
 “The goal is to be 1% higher than your company is today,” says Hoyne.
 “Are these customers 1% more valuable today than the ones you acquired previously?
-And to do it in a thoughtful and productive way that’s good for user experience and the online business.
+And to do it in a thoughtful and productive way that’s good for user experience and the online business.”

 2. Optimize for Lifetime Value (LTV)

 That’s part one.
-Part two is how to act on these insights.
+Part two is how to act on these customer behavior insights.
 How can you promote the right products to an existing repeat customer (high-value) or engage with them differently?
-On the flip side, what if the entire customer experience is actually detracting from LTV?

 3. Apply the Data (No, Really)

-“Take 100 decisions that you may make in a day and six that you make will be made based on data.
-More than half will be made based on intuition,” says Hoyne.
-He’s alluding to the idea that retailers are perhaps less data-driven than they think – and that even a small step in the right direction can help them be that success story that they envision themselves to be.
-To get there, as an executive, one eCommerce business priority should be to double down on first-party data.
+He’s alluding to the idea that retailers are perhaps less data-driven than they think—and that even a small step in the right direction can help them be that business model that they envision themselves to be.
+To get there, as an executive, one ecommerce business priority should be to double down on first-party data.

 “It’s understanding your customer—information about their expectations, needs, and interests—so you can personalize that experience,” says Hoyne.
 All it takes is knowing just a little bit more about customers than the competition.